AI-Driven Safety: What is Lane Swerving

 • Lane lines must be clearly visible on both sides

-Common Lane Swerving Scenarios
+Common Lane Swerving scenarios

 Long-Distance, Gradual Swerve